yagoernandes/YagoErnandes-react-coding-interview/README.md

 yarn dev
 ```

+## Basic requirements

+- Your preferred IDE / Code Editor
+- NodeJS > 12
+- Your preferred browser (tested on Chrome and Firefox)

 ## Folder structure

 The components folder was designed usign Atomic design (atoms, molecules, organisms, templates).
 I also added some other folder that didn't fall under those categories: HOC (high order components, hooks and context).
 All the components under atoms, molecules, organisms and templates were designed in a way to not handle context-state or API logic in there (following Atomic Design principles and to make them flexible).